-Dogs can also suffer from joint and mobility issues like hip dysplasia that can induce anxiety.
+Dogs can also suffer from joint and mobility issues that can induce anxiety.
 Mobility issues can make a dog fearful because they may not be able to escape or leave a situation that makes them uncomfortable.

 Symptoms of Dog Anxiety

 Signs of anxiety include aggressive behavior such as biting and barking.
 Some dogs may act out by pooping in the house and others may try to escape to get away from whatever is causing their anxiety.
 Here are some of the common symptoms of dog anxiety.